KXzeno/karnovah/README.md

 - Converting page files to TypeScript components
 - Implement GraphQL database
 - Manually call APIs like in the Hugo ver
-- Convert js project to ts
+- Convert js to ts

 ## Career Aspirations
 - Fullstack Developer